top of page

 About Josh Trentadue

-Trentadue is the Executive Director of the Millennium Composers Initiative; the Production Editor for TUX People’s Music; a member of the Aurora Tapestry Collective with fellow composers Kevin Day, Harrison J. Collins, and Katahj Copley; and, a Music Copyist & Engraving Assistant for Tiberio Music Design & Publishing.
-He holds a Master of Music Degree in Composition, Screen Scoring from New York University (where they studied with John Kaefer, Irwin Fisch, and Ira Newborn), and a Bachelor of Music Degree in Composition from Michigan State University (where they studied composition with David Biedenbender and Jere Hutcheson, as well as screen scoring with Zhou Tian).
+Trentadue is the current Production Editor for TUX People’s Music and a member of the Aurora Tapestry Collective with composers Kevin Day, Harrison J. Collins, and Katahj Copley.
+He holds a Master of Music Degree in Composition, Screen Scoring from New York University, and a Bachelor of Music Degree in Composition from Michigan State University.

 bottom of page